- Home

 - Arthritis

-More good news is that physical activity has major health benefits no matter what age we start – luckily for those of us who’ve been exercise-shy most of our lives!
-Plus, research shows that regular exercise is also safe for older adults who are frail or in poor health.
-Even gentle exercise, like low-intensity walking, can be incredibly beneficial.
+More good news is that physical activity has major health benefits no matter what age we start.
+Plus, research shows that regular exercise is safe for older adults who are frail or in poor health.
+Even gentle exercise, like low-intensity walking, can be beneficial.

-As an added bonus, research shows that building strength and balance may even help to improve your memory.
+As a bonus, research shows that building strength and balance may help to improve memory.

 How building strength and balance over 50 can improve mental health

-Every time we exercise, our brains release endorphins which can help to alleviate stress, anxiety, and depression.
+Every time we exercise, our brains release endorphins, which can help alleviate stress, anxiety, and depression.
 These chemicals can improve mood, keep your brain healthy, and improve the quality of your sleep.
 All these factors significantly contribute to our overall quality of life and ability to remain independent.

 So how can we build strength and balance in our minds as well as our bodies?

-Dancing is another activity that has a powerful effect on your mood as well as your body.
-According to research, learning to dance can be an effective way to slow the effects of ageing, and strengthen both the body and mind.
+Dancing is another activity that has a powerful effect on mood.
+According to research, learning to dance can be an effective way to slow the effects of ageing, and strengthen both mind and body.

 Learning any form of dance, be it folk or salsa, can improve your aerobic fitness and mental capacities at the same time.
-This study found that participants who attended dance classes showed improved brain function when compared to participants who exercised by walking or stretching.
+This study found that participants who attended dance classes showed improved brain function, compared to participants who exercised by walking or stretching.

-This suggests that activities where you move, learn, and socialise simultaneously have the biggest effect on health.
-To get inspired, you might like to have a read of our article; 11 online dance classes for beginners.
+This suggests that activities where you move, learn, and socialise simultaneously have the biggest impact on health.
+To get inspired, you might like to read of our article: 11 online dance classes for beginners.

 Final thoughts...